amundsen-io/amundsen/frontend/docs/application_config.md

 ## Announcements

-Annoncements is a feature that allows to disclose new features, changes or any other news to Amundsen's users using a panel in the homepage.
+Announcements is a feature that allows to disclose new features, changes or any other news to Amundsen's users using a panel in the homepage.

 <figure>
   <img src='img/announcements_feature.png' width='50%' />